Compact Elliptical Trainers: Top 3 for Apartment

 Determine Your Budget

 Elliptical trainers vary widely in price, from a few hundred dollars for basic models to several thousand for high-end, feature-rich machines.
 Establish a realistic budget before you start shopping.
-Remember that higher price often correlates with better build quality, more features, longer warranties, and a smoother user experience.
+Higher price often correlates with better build quality, more features, longer warranties, and a smoother user experience.
 However, excellent compact options exist across all price points, so don’t feel you need to overspend to get a good workout.

 Identify Your Usage Needs